mptedesco/python-chess-analysis/README.md

 # python-chess-analysis

+NOTE - this is woefully out of date.
+At some point I may make a new version.
+At this point there are many other much more capable evaluation programs out there - but keeping it posted.

 The objective of this program is to generate an in depth game analysis

 In addition to engine centipawn evaluations this program also provides metrics related to: